This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Handling Leftovers: Keep in mind that the soup will thicken upon cooling.
-To revive leftovers, consider adding a splash of water to reach your preferred consistency.
+• Reheating Leftovers: Keep in mind that the soup will thicken as it cools.
+When reheating, stir in a bit of water or broth to bring it back to your desired consistency.

 a spoonful of split pea soup over a grey bowl next to an onion, celery, and carrots.